 - Every person riding the bus must use seat belts. - The bus counselor should work cooperatively with the bus driver.
 The driver will have a radio to communicate with the bus depot.
 The bus counselor should have a cell phone readily available for emergency communication. - No one (including counselors) should eat on the bus.
-This is to avoid choking and allergy concerns. - At orientation, all staff members will be trained in the use of the EpipenTM.
-If a camper riding your bus requires an EpipenTM for an allergic reaction, you will receive additional training.
-The camper's parents will hand you the EpipenTM when the camper gets on the bus.
-Upon arrival at camp, you will leave this EpipenTM in the nurse's office for the day and pick it up from the nurse at the end of the day for the ride home.
-When the camper leaves the bus you will give the EpipenTM back to the parent.
-If you use the EpipenTM you or the driver will call 911.
+This is to avoid choking and allergy concerns. - At orientation, all staff members will be trained in the use of the Epipen.
+If a camper riding your bus requires an Epipen, you will receive additional training.
+The camper's parents will hand you the Epipen when the camper gets on the bus.
+Upon arrival at camp, you will leave this Epipen in the nurse's office for the day at the end of the day the Epipen will be given to you with your bus attendance.
+When the camper leaves the bus you will give the Epipen back to the parent.
+In the event you need to use the Epipen you or the driver must call 911 first and then call and let the camp know.